rubenFreitas1/ISEP-LAPR4-2024-2025/readme.md

 ## 1. Description of the Project

 Project Shodrone is an autonomous drone control and operation system designed for various applications, including security, industrial inspection, and environmental monitoring.
 The project aims to develop a reliable and efficient platform for managing multiple drones simultaneously with minimal human intervention.
+This project was developed in a SCRUM-based agile process over 3 sprints.

+## 🛠️ Technologies Used

+- Java - Main application, servers

+- C - Drone Simulator  (process/thread management)

+- ANTLR4 - Grammar definition and parsing for templates

+- TCP Sockets - Inter-server and client-server communication

+- H2 Database - In-memory storage with JPA

+- JPA - ORM + repository layer for data persistence

+## 📌 Best Practices and Design Highlights

+- The project followed an iterative and incremental development model (SCRUM-based), with 3 sprints.
+- Domain Modeling
+- Applied *Object-Oriented Programming (OOP)* principles and layered design
+- Concurrency in C: Advanced synchronization mechanisms implemented (semaphores, mutexes, condition variables).
+- Encapsulation: Use of DTOs to isolate internal domain logic.
+- ANTLR & Visitor pattern: Clean parsing and templating logic.

 ## 2. Planning and Technical Documentation